 Now, that we have an overview.
-Let’s get into the details of a nearest neighbor classification example:
+Let’s get into the details of the nearest neighbor classification example.

 Humans naturally aggregate spatial information into groups.
-When you see the salt-and-pepper effect in land cover, it’s probably because a pixel-based classification was used.
+When you see the salt-and-pepper effect in land cover, it’s probably because it uses a pixel-based classification.

-Multiresolution segmentation is why object-based classification has emerged for classifying high spatial resolution datasets.
-MRS creates objects into homogeneous, smart vectors.
+Multi-resolution segmentation is why object-based image analysis has emerged for classifying high spatial resolution data sets.
+MRS creates objects into homogeneous, smart vector polygons.

 This example uses the following criteria:

-Best advice here is trial and error.
-Experiment with scale, shape and compactness to get ideal image objects.
+The best advice here is trial and error.
+Experiment with scale, shape, and compactness to get ideal image objects.
 As a rule of thumb, you want to produce image objects at the biggest possible scale, but still be able to discern between objects.

 Now, let’s “train” the software by assigning classes to objects.
-The motive is that these samples will be used to classify the entire image.
+The idea is that these samples will be used to classify the entire image.

 But what do we want to classify?
 What are the land cover classes?